-This workshop provides practitioners with the cultural understanding required to deliver mental health services within a social and emotional wellbeing framework.
-This is course is open to both Indigenous and non-Indigenous students.
+This workshop provides students with the cultural understanding required to deliver mental health services within a social and emotional wellbeing framework.
+This course is open to both Indigenous and non-Indigenous students.

 This workshop has been revised and updated to support the need for physical distancing during the pandemic.
 This workshop was previously delivered as Working Together.